-The Network first came together in 2010 and currently consists of approx 15 local organisations.
-The Healthy Schools Network ACT maintains an “open door” policy which welcomes other local Not-For-Profit health based organisations that share our common goals.
-Network members meet once a term.
+The Network first came together in 2010 (just 3 organisations) and today consists of members from across 30 plus local organisations.
+The Healthy Schools Network ACT maintains an “open door” policy which welcomes other local Not-For-Profit health based organisations that share our common goals to join.
+Network members meet just once a term.

 Network members are conscious that ACT schools are extremely busy places and that ACT teachers have limited time and capacity when it comes to accessing the magnitude of health and wellbeing programs and resources on offer in Canberra, it is predominantly for this reason this website was developed, to create a “one stop shop’’ for ACT teachers and parents who may require local information and support on health and wellbeing issues.

 The Healthy Schools Network ACT was established for the following reasons: